-- forced activities for new 'recruits' to 'prove' their worth to join - forced or required consumption of alcohol, spicy foods or other substances - requirement to endure hardships such as staying awake, menial tasks, physical labour, running while blindfolded, etc. - humiliation - isolation - beatings, paddling, or other physical acts - requirements for new or potential members to do things established members are not required to do - illegal activities such as requirement to steal items from local shops
+- forced activities for new 'recruits' to 'prove' their worth to join - forced or required consumption of alcohol, spicy foods or other substances

+- requirement to endure hardships such as staying awake, menial tasks, physical labour, running while blindfolded, etc. - humiliation - isolation - beatings, paddling, or other physical acts - requirements for new or potential members to do things established members are not required to do - illegal activities such as requirement to steal items from local shops

 Bullying will often involve more than one form.
 The School is determined that no type of bullying will be tolerated by staff, pupils, or parents at Box Hill; abuse is abuse and will not be tolerated or passed off as 'banter', 'part of growing up' or 'having a laugh'.
+Bullying on the basis of protected characteristics is taken particularly seriously.
 The gendered nature of peer on peer abuse is also recognised (i.e. that it is more likely that girls will be victims and boys perpetrators and that the bullying may take different forms for girls and boys).
 Staff will intervene in all such cases as all peer on peer abuse is unacceptable and will be taken seriously.
 Staff will inform the House Parent and Deputy Head Pastoral (DHP).